-- The course is open to both internal and external students - We advise all Erasmus+ students and other international exchange students to take a preliminary Italian language online free course such as Duolingo in order to accommodate their arrival in Italy. - o Placement tests will be held on the following date to ensure that students are attending the appropriate level - ♣ Internal students, Erasmus+ students and other international exchange students at 14.00 on the 12th of February - O Students who have attended at least 25 hours out of 42 will be allowed to take the final exam. - O Students who have passed the final exam will receive a certificate of attendance reporting the final grade and the linguistic level achieved (according to the CEFR levels). - 6 CEFR credits will be assigned to Erasmus+ students and other international exchange students by the Università Europea di Roma if they pass the final exam - O Students who have attended at least 80% of the sessions will receive a certificate of attendance regardless of whether they take the final exam or not.
+- o The course is open to both internal and external students - We advise all Erasmus+ students and other international exchange students to take a preliminary Italian language online free course such as Duolingo in order to accommodate their arrival in Italy. - Placement tests will be held on the following date to ensure that students are attending the appropriate level - O Students who have attended at least 25 hours out of 42 will be allowed to take the final exam. - O Students who have passed the final exam will receive a certificate of attendance reporting the final grade and the linguistic level achieved (according to the CEFR levels). - 6 CEFR credits will be assigned to Erasmus+ students and other international exchange students by the Università Europea di Roma if they pass the final exam - Students who have attended at least 80% of the sessions will receive a certificate of attendance regardless of whether they take the final exam or not.